-- Multistore Product Auto-Update: If you enable this option, it will further ask you to select product properties which you want to get auto-updated on all integrated stores whenever any changes are made on these properties of Primary store’s products.
+Multistore Product Auto-Update: If you enable this option, it will further ask you to select product properties that you want to get auto-updated on all integrated stores whenever any changes are made on these properties of Primary store’s products.

 Click on ‘Save’ after configuring all the parts.

-You can search for any store from search bar using name or URL.
+You can search for any store from the search bar using a name or URL.

 You can change the status of a store by clicking the icon under the Active Status column.